nim-lang/Nim/doc/markdown_rst.md

 nim md2html file2.md               # creates ``htmldocs/file2.html``
 ```

-If cross-references are possible between the 2 files, then it's required
+To allow cross-references between any files in any order (especially, if
+circular references are present), it's strongly reccommended
-to process them only for indexes first:
+to make a run for creating all the indexes first:

 ```cmd
 nim md2html --index:only file1.md  # creates ``htmldocs/file1.idx``